List of hotel fires in the United States

-The National Fire Protection Association (NFPA) has documented several dozen hotel fires in the United States since the 1930s that have killed more than ten people each, deeming these incidents to be fires of historical note.
-The Winecoff Hotel fire of December 7, 1946, in Atlanta, Georgia, which claimed 119 lives, is the deadliest hotel fire disaster in the history of the United States.
+The National Fire Protection Association (NFPA) has documented several dozen hotel fires in the United States since the 1930s that each killed more than ten people, deeming these incidents fires of historical note.
+The Winecoff Hotel fire of December 7, 1946, in Atlanta, Georgia, which claimed 119 lives, is the deadliest hotel fire disaster in United States history.

 1870s

 Southern Hotel

-This fire broke out around 1 a.m. on April 11, 1877, killing 21 people at the Southern Hotel in St. Louis, Missouri.
+This fire broke out around 1 am on April 11, 1877, killing 21 people at the Southern Hotel in St. Louis, Missouri.
 The fire may have been burning for half an hour before the alarm sounded.
 The building was reduced to smoking ruins, and a replacement Southern Hotel was built on the site in 1880.

 1880s

 Newhall House Hotel

 On January 10, 1883, a fire destroyed the Newhall House Hotel in Milwaukee, Wisconsin, killing 71 people.
 The disaster was investigated by reporters of The Daily Journal (now Milwaukee Journal), newly edited by Lucius W. Nieman.
 The paper reported an "appalling story of neglect, falsehood, manipulation and concealing of truth that preceded the tragedy."
 The Journals exposeé secured it subscriptions, giving it viability in Milwaukee's competitive newspaper market.

 The city block where Newall house was located became Milwaukee's "death block" when Fire Chief James Foley and three firemen died there in 1903.
 Then October 26, 1913, seven people, including some firemen, died fighting fire on the block.